vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * Getting a reverse shell from:

  * Drupal: Now that we have access to the Drupal administration panel, we can gain RCE by enabling the PHP filter module.
 This will allow us to execute arbitrary code on the site by inserting a specifically crafted string into page content.
-After enabling the module, I proceed to allow code to be executed by all users under the configuration screen for the module.Once enabled we need to give permission to use it so in people -> permissions check "Use the PHP code text for.
+After enabling the module, I proceed to allow code to be executed by all users under the configuration screen for the module.
+Once enabled we need to give permission to use it so in people -> permissions check "Use the PHP code text for.

    Next I create a new block (by going to Blocks, under the Structure menu) with the following content.
 I make sure to select PHP code from the Text format drop down.
 Taken from <https://g0blin.co.uk/droopy-vulnhub-writeup/>
    Drupal settings file location: /var/www/html/sites/default/settings.php